top of page

 Why Every Employee—and Every Device—Needs Security

-Because One Weak Link Can Compromise the Entire System
+Because One Weak Link Can Compromise the Entire System: Why Every Employee—and Every Device—Needs Security

 By Kappa Computer Systems

 When we talk about cybersecurity, it’s common to focus protection on executives, IT personnel, or employees who are physically in the office.
-But more often than not, breaches start with the person—or the device—no one is paying attention to.
+However, breaches often start with the person—or the device—that no one is paying attention to.

 We often hear: “It’s just one person—they don’t even work in the office.”

-But if that person has access to Microsoft 365, Azure, shared files, or any business systems—they're part of your network.
-And if their device isn’t protected, it's a potential doorway for attackers.
+But if that person has access to Microsoft 365, Azure, shared files, or any business systems, they are part of your network.
+If their device isn’t protected, it becomes a potential doorway for attackers.

 One User.
 One Device.
 One Breach.